fossil-ai/ClashML/README.md

 Interesting how the 95/5 split for Approach 2 gave 69% where it performed much lower for Approach 1.
 To be honest, it's hard to predict much based on only 77 samples, so I will be updating results here and there once I collect more in the future (or you can collect some as well :D ).
 Getting the feature importance from the RFC gave the following for the 95/5 split on Approach 2:

 ADPS_Y : 0.1585116432655841

 ADPS_X : 0.15705471661361553

 AIRDAMAGE_Y : 0.04008767428358454

 BB_Y : 0.03981336635515329

 AIRDAMAGE_X : 0.039719407378624456

 HEALTH_Y : 0.03927363435433432

 BUILDINGS_Y : 0.038275569313462696

 TRICKY_Y : 0.03679796389356237

 DSPELL_X : 0.03629248739955291

 TRICKY_X : 0.03618435955547795

 BUILDINGS_X : 0.03584786846806187

 BB_X : 0.03549451997354712

 SPLASH_Y : 0.03448379427572234

 SPLASH_X : 0.03328395369083422

 DSPELL_Y : 0.033145979606698045

 MULTI_Y : 0.03246443066060067

 HEALTH_X : 0.03180474329703207

 MULTI_X : 0.03180109137800274

 STUNNER_Y : 0.03125509994131526

 STUNNER_X : 0.03108361712571109

 COST_X : 0.024086202652025778

 COST_Y : 0.02323787651749665

 Whereas many of the features for player X and Y contribute roughly ~2-4% each, the ADPS_X,ADPS_Y features, which stood for Attack Damage Per Second (averaged over the deck), had a whopping combined total of ~30% importance.
 This should not come as a surprise, but it shows that since we do not have direct access to the average damage per second of a DECK like we do for the average cost of the deck (which happened to be the least contributing factor), that it's often overlooked by many players.

 Anyhow, with only 77 samples, Random Forest performed the best, then SVM, and then NN.
 To be honest NN might be terrible for this case.
 Especially with the small amount of samples.

 Remember this was BINARY CLASSIFICATION.
 A test accuracy of 50% would have meant this study was pointless, since 50% is random guessing.
 BUT, but we must remember, without observing the actual gameplay or skills of the players, we are trying to predict the winner.
 So even reaching 75% test accuracy would be pretty impressive for judging a winner solely on deck composition.
 Maybe if we had about 1000 samples, we could see some exciting patterns!
 Well that is all from me.
 I encourage those reading this to use what I have so far and tweak whatever they see fit.
 I'm no machine learning expert, so I'm sure there are plenty of other algorithms to try, and hyperparamters to tune!
+Maybe we need to create an Approach 3, with brand new features and add attack damage per second since it proved to be a convincing factor.
 Good Luck!